Determinant and Pfaffian formulas for particle annihilation: Abstract

 \section{Abstract}

-When particles on a line collide, they may annihilate---both are destroyed.
-Computing exact annihilation probabilities has been difficult because collisions reduce the particle count, while determinantal methods require a fixed count throughout.
-The ghost particle method, introduced in a companion paper for coalescence, keeps destroyed particles walking as invisible ghosts that restore the missing dimension.
-We apply this method to annihilation: when two particles annihilate, both trajectories continue as invisible walkers, yielding an exact determinantal formula that specifies the number of annihilations, where survivors end up, and where ghosts end up.
-For complete annihilation (no survivors), the formula simplifies to a Pfaffian---an algebraic relative of the determinant built from pairwise quantities---connecting to Pfaffian point process theory.
-The annihilation formula also yields results about coalescence: pairwise coalescence can be reinterpreted as complete annihilation, producing a Pfaffian coalescence formula.
-These formulas are exact for any finite initial configuration and apply to discrete lattice paths, birth-death chains, and continuous diffusions including Brownian motion.
+We consider systems of particles on a line in which colliding particles annihilate each other and vanish.
+Computing exact annihilation probabilities is difficult because every collision reduces the particle count, while determinantal methods require a fixed count throughout.
+The ghost particle method, introduced in a companion paper for coalescence, removes the obstacle: destroyed particles continue walking as invisible ghosts, so the number of trajectories never changes.
+Applied to annihilation, the method yields an exact determinantal formula for the probability of any prescribed outcome---the number of annihilations, the survivor positions, and the positions of the ghosts.
+For complete annihilation, where no particle survives, the determinant collapses to a Pfaffian, an algebraic relative of the determinant built from pairwise quantities: although the particles interact, the extinction probability is determined by pairwise annihilation probabilities alone.
+This gives a combinatorial explanation of the Pfaffian structure of annihilating systems, previously derived through differential equations for specific dynamics.
+The annihilation formula also yields results about coalescence: the event that prescribed pairs of particles have merged can be reinterpreted as complete annihilation, producing a Pfaffian coalescence formula.
+All formulas are exact for any finite initial configuration and apply to discrete lattice paths, birth-death chains, and continuous diffusions including Brownian motion.

 \subjclass[2020]{Primary 05A15; Secondary 05A19, 15A15, 60C05, 60J65, 82C22}

 \keywords{annihilating random walks, ghost particles, Lindstr\"om--Gessel--Viennot lemma, Pfaffian, determinant, lattice paths, interacting particle systems}